Differentiable Tree Search Network: Experiments

-\textbf{Role of Telescoping Sum Trick and the REINFORCE Term:} In an ablation study, we assess the impact of both the telescoping sum trick and the REINFORCE term on DTS's performance.
-The results, presented in Table~\ref{table:ablation}, show notable differences.
-Without the telescoping sum, DTS see a modest decrease in the success rate for Navigation (1-exit), moving to 98.5\% from 99.3\%.
+In this study, we assess the impact of both the REINFORCE term and the Telescoping Sum trick on D-TSN's performance.
+The results, presented in \cref{table_ablations}, show notable differences.
+Without the telescoping sum, D-TSN see a modest decrease in the success rate for Navigation (1-exit), moving from 99.3\% to 98.5\%.
 Similarly, the mean Z-score for Procgen dips to 0.28.
 The omission of the REINFORCE term also marks a decline, with the Navigation (1-exit) success rate landing at 97.7\% and the mean Z-score for Procgen dipping to 0.29.